kaby76/AntlrVSIX/README.md

 (This is not implemented yet.)

-Antlrvsix will make recommendations on what you should change.
+Antlrvsix will make recommendations on what you should change for readability and performance.
 For performance, link to a special version of the Antlr library to perform analysis.

 ## Refactoring